-Your access to software is now based on your university affiliation: student, faculty, staff, sponsored affiliate, alumni, general public, etc. Applications on Windows computers at Campus Computing Sites will now be streamed to computers using the AppsAnywhere software portal.
+Your access to software is based on your university affiliation: student, faculty, staff, sponsored affiliate, alumni, or guest.
+Applications on Windows computers at Campus Computing Sites is streamed to computers using the AppsAnywhere software portal.
 Instead of being installed on Campus Computing Sites computers, most applications will be available on AppsAnywhere and launch from a web browser.
 Availability will no longer depend on what is physically installed in the Campus Computing Sites location or computer.

 When you log in to a Campus Computing Sites Windows computer or use Virtual Sites, AppsAnywhere will launch in a Chrome browser and allow you to access the software you need.
 There are two steps to get started.

 The first time you access an application using AppsAnywhere, you will be prompted to configure your cloud storage using the Kumo app.
 Once Kumo is configured to grant access to U-M Box and/or U-M Google Drive, you will be able to choose between those locations to store your files.
 These locations are then available to you when you are logged into AppsAnywhere.

 - A box in the lower right corner of the AppsAnywhere screen will prompt you to set up your storage.
 Pick at least one option—either U-M Box or U-M Google Drive—to map the storage option to your local network and allow you to save your work while using Sites computers.
 For additional details, visit the Kumo support page or visit the Kumo login page.

 NoteThis prompt will appear until you set up your network storage, but you will only need to grant this access once.

 - After authorizing, the next time you sign into AppsAnywhere you will see those cloud storage options appear as network drives under the "This PC" icon.